karthik-h-tech/ImageSharpening-KD/README.md

 ## 📊 Project Presentation

 📽️ [📊 Project.pptx](Project.pptx)
-This slide deck summarizes the key stages and outcomes of the project in a visual format.
+This presentation outlines the problem statement, process flow, technologies used, and a summary of the project outcomes.

 ## 📦 Prerequisites